 My first big fork came in Fifth Grade.
 Mr. Taketa was a politely obsessive Japanese-born teacher who wasn’t much taller than we were.
-He kept a clerk’s bell on his desk and made us memorize a series of Pavlovian dings: One bell = nap time, two bells = announcements (accompaniment by Mr. T’s strident, “Tension, please!”), three bells = Math, etc.
+He kept a clerk’s bell on his desk and made us memorize a series of Pavlovian dings: One bell = nap time, two bells = announcements (accompaniment by Mr. T’s strident, “’tension, please, ‘tension!”), three bells = Math, etc.

-But four bells meant Art, and this was when Mr. Taketa’s clerkish demeanor disintegrated and his passion bloomed.
+But four bells meant Art, and this was when Mr. Taketa’s clerkish demeanor wilted and his passion bloomed.
 Art had clearly been his fork in the road, the path he regretted not having taken.
 Perhaps he wasn’t talented enough.
-Or perhaps his parents insisted he pursue something sensible, like teaching rude American fifth graders how to respond to bells.
-At any rate, that spring Mr. Taketa announced that he and his wife would soon return to Japan.
+Or perhaps his parents had insisted he pursue something sensible, like teaching rude American fifth graders how to respond to bells.
+At any rate, that spring Mr. Taketa announced that he and his wife were returning to Japan.

 And they wanted to take me with them.

 The Taketas were childless.
 But more than that, after raving about my doodles, landscapes, and dinosaur-festooned notebook covers all year (I had a permanent place on the Art Wall), Mr. T had concluded that I was an artistic genius.
 So he visited my parents, introducing my mom to origami (a craft she avidly practiced for years thereafter), and asked their permission to alter my life forever.

 He would enroll me in a special art prep school in Tokyo, he explained, paying all costs while I lived with his family (they were apparently quite wealthy).
 And then, after I’d completed an exclusive graduate level education, they would finance my career as an artist.